01 of 23

 The flowers, when boiled with water, produce an apple green dye bath.
 Foxglove is the basis for an important heart medication.
-Discard of the dye bath carefully and keep away from pets and wildlife.Continue to 7 of 23 below.
+Dispose of any remains of the dye bath carefully and keep it away from pets and wildlife.Continue to 7 of 23 below.

 07 of 23

 Grasses, graminoids, are herbaceous plants with narrow leaves growing from the base.
-They include the true grasses, as well as the sedges and the rushes.
+They include the true grasses, sedges, and rushes.
 Grasses are, perhaps, the most abundant plants on earth.